suhanakousar/speech-to-speech-translator/README.md

 **Speak in one language.
 Hear the answer in another.**
 This project runs a full **speech → text → translate → speech** pipeline locally: your microphone (or an uploaded clip) is cleaned, checked for voice, identified by language, transcribed with OpenAI Whisper, translated with Google Translate, and read back with text-to-speech.

+> **Accuracy warning:** **Whisper is not perfect** (no ASR is).
+Noisy audio, accents, fast speech, rare words, or a wrong source-language guess can change the transcript.
+Translation and TTS are driven by that text, so **translated wording and spoken output can differ** from what you intended or from one run to the next.
+Smaller Whisper models are faster but usually less accurate than larger ones.

 ---

 ## Why this exists